SURE FOOT Equine Stability Program® is Revolutionary!

 With SURE FOOT, using a variety of stability and balance pads, horses discover how they are habitually standing.
-The pad give under the horses’s weight bringing his attention to where he is placing his feet and providing new information to the balancing part of his nervous system.
-With this awareness the horse explores, shifts and alters his habitual patterns of standing and moving by himself, ultimately choosing a more secure and effective way to stand and move.
+The pad gives under the horse’s weight bringing his attention to where he is placing his feet and providing new information to the balancing part of his nervous system.
+With this awareness the horse explores, shifts, and alters his habitual patterns of standing and moving by himself, ultimately choosing a more secure and effective way to stand and move.
 The horse retrains himself to stand better without human interference.

-In addition to reprogramming the balancing portion of the brain there is obviously an affect on the instinctive part of the brain.
-While it cannot be fully explained there is a calming effect, shifting the horse from the fight & flight reaction or sympathetic autonomic nervous system (ANS) response to the grazing or parasympathetic (ANS) response.
+In addition to reprogramming the balancing portion of the brain, there is obviously an effect on the instinctive part of the brain.
+While it cannot be fully explained, there is a calming effect, shifting the horse from the fight & flight reaction or sympathetic autonomic nervous system (ANS) response to the grazing or parasympathetic (ANS) response.
 Some horses experience an even deeper level of relaxation believed to be caused by a release of endorphins somehow triggered by standing on the pads.
-Kira (video below) is an example of this type of pattern evidenced by the deep level of relaxation and swaying observed while she was on the pads.
+In some cases, a gentle swaying is observed while the horse is standing on the pads.

-Kira is a Morgan mare that was purchased as a “husband” horse.
+Kira was a Morgan mare that was purchased as a “husband” horse.
 She came to a clinic as a school horse for one of the participants.
-She was unwilling to go forward and would stop.
-We worked with her on the SURE FOOT Stability Pads to see if we could show her a way to move in more comfort.
-On day 3 of a 4 day clinic she was willing to stand on four pads, which my assistant put under her feet while I was teaching.
-It was apparent that she was swaying quite a bit so my assistant Barb, began filming her.
+She was unwilling to go forward and would stop completely.
+We worked with her on the SURE FOOT Stability Pads to see if we could show her a way to move with more comfort.
+On day 3 of a 4-day clinic she was willing to stand on four pads, which my assistant put under her feet while I was teaching.
+It was apparent that she was swaying quite a bit so my assistant Barb began filming her.
 She stood on the pads for over 6 minutes and would have stayed longer if we hadn’t asked her to walk.
-Afterward she was much more willing to go forward for the rider.
-This level of relaxation and swaying is often seen with horses when standing on four pads.
-Not all horses are able to get to this point in two sessions but clearly Kira found them very relaxing as evidenced by her demeanor and desire to remain on the pads.
+Afterward, she was much more willing to go forward for the rider.
+Not all horses are able to get to this point in two sessions but clearly, Kira found them very relaxing as evidenced by her demeanor and desire to remain on the pads.